Gr8Potato/RBLX-Targeter/README.md

 - **Running Locally** - This is the way I do it now due to performance improvements and bypassing the harsh rate limiting Roblox has set for external, naked API calls.
 You can run `targeter+.py` or `targeter.py`, but the latter will impose the aforementioned restrictions.

 > [!NOTE]
 > You will need to install the Python `requests` package in order to use either program.
 To install it, execute `pip install --user requests` in either Command Prompt, PowerShell, or Bash terminal.
+Also, make sure you have Python installed on your system (I made this in version `3.12.3`).

 ## Updating the Tool